Karnataka Cabinet expansion: Congress, JD(S) and lone BSP minister take oath

-In the first expansion of the Karnataka Cabinet under Chief Minister HD Kumaraswamy, ministers from the Congress and JD(S), which are in alliance in the state, were sworn in Wednesday afternoon.
-One BSP MLA, N Mahesh, is also likely to take the oath — he will be the first representative of the party to be given a berth outside Uttar Pradesh.
+In the first expansion of the Karnataka Cabinet under Chief Minister HD Kumaraswamy, ministers from the Congress and JD(S), which are in alliance in the state, took oath on Wednesday afternoon.
+One BSP MLA, N Mahesh, also took the oath — he became the first representative of the party to be given a berth outside Uttar Pradesh.

-The Congress, which reportedly struggled to finalise names on Tuesday, has picked ministers keeping in mind caste equations and regional considerations.
+The Congress, which struggled to finalise names on Tuesday, has picked ministers keeping in mind caste equations and regional considerations.
 The JDS, meanwhile, has chosen ministers on the basis of seniority.
-The parties are likely to keep a couple of berths vacant to ease dissidence, reported The Indian Express.

 Also read | BSP MLA in Karnataka likely to become party’s first minister outside Uttar Pradesh

-The Congress has put forth the names of D K Shivakumar, who was instrumental in stitching together the alliance with JD(S), apart from R V Deshpande, H K Patil, Shamanuru Shivashankarappa, K J George, Krishna Byre Gowda, Rajashekar Patil, Shivanand Patil, Priyanka Kharge, U T Khadar, Zamir Ahmed Khan, Puttaranga Shetty and Shivashankara Reddy.

-JD(S) ministers include H R Revanna, G T Deve Gowda, Bandappa Kashampur, C S Puttaraji, Venkatrao Nadagowda, H K Kumaraswamy and S R Mahesh.
+H D Revanna, son of former prime minister and JDS supremo H D Deve Gowda and state senior Congress leaders D K Shivakumar were among those who took the oath.
+JDS’ G T Deve Gowda, who had emerged as a giant killer defeating former chief minister Siddaramaiah in Chamundeshwari constituency in Mysuru in the assembly polls was also inducted.
+Congress MLC Jayamala was the lone woman minister.

-Karnataka Pragnyavantha Janatha Party (KPJP)’s Jayamala Shankar is also likely to be given a berth.
+Karnataka Pragnyavantha Janatha Party (KPJP)’s Jayamala Shankar was given a berth.
 BSP MLA N Mahesh has been allotted one from JD(S)’s quota.

 Also read | Congress for next-generation leaders in Karnataka cabinet, names not finalised